mrutjes/Wijsneuzen/README.md

 2. **Netlist Handling**: Implement a data structure to manage connections (nets) between gates.
 3. **Algorithms**: Develop and test various algorithms and heuristics to minimize costs, such as:
    - Manhattan distance based
+   - Breath First Search (Lee's algorithm)
-   - Bread First Search
+   - Depth First Search
-   - A* algoritms
+   - A* algorithm
 4. **Layered Design**: Use multiple grid layers (up to 8) to resolve collisions and optimize layouts.
-5. **Reservation System**: Use a reservation system to make sure that two nodes can always be connected to one another.
-Makes path finding presumably easier.
+5. **Cost System**: Use a cost system to make sure that certain areas on the grid are more and less expensive to avoid collisions.
-5. **Optimize Parameters**: Optimize the parameters of the algorithms with grid searches to ensure that the best combination is used.
+5. **Optimize Parameters**: Optimize the parameters of the cost of the grid to ensure that obtimal routing is achieved.
 6. **Random Netlists (optional)**: Test performance on randomly generated netlists to evaluate robustness and scalability.

 ### Output